anoduck/code-of-user-rights/README.md

 Intro
 -----

-The Code of User Rights is a critical response to certain "Code of Conduct" (i.e. COC) agreements that possess certain traits that constrain, limit, or exclude developers.
+The Statement of User Rights is a critical response to certain "Code of Conduct" (i.e. COC) agreements that possess certain traits that constrain, limit, or exclude developers.

 These traits are: